-Identify ways to help socially isolated Soldiers.
+To discuss ways to help socially isolated Soldiers.

-1. Brainstorm different things Soldiers can do to help reintegrate a socially isolated Soldier into the unit.
+- 1. Brainstorm different things Soldiers can do to help reintegrate a socially isolated Soldier into the unit. - In your same groups, come up with a list of what you can do if you think that someone in your unit is getting socially isolated.